aws-samples/non-profit-blockchain/ngo-events/README.md

 The steps you will execute in this part are:

-1. Create a Fabric user that we will use to listen for the events
+1. Create a Fabric user to listen for peer events
-2. Build the Node.js listener into a Docker image and put it on ECR
+2. Deploy the Node.js listener in a Docker image to ECR
 3. Deploy the SQS queue
-4. Deploy the Elastic Container Service (ECS) Task that runs this image
+4. Deploy the Elastic Container Service (ECS) task to run this image
-5. Deploy the ECS Task in a Fargate cluster
+5. Deploy the ECS with a Fargate cluster
-6. Create an SNS topic and subscription
+6. Create an SNS topic with an SMS subscription
-7. Deploy the Lambda function that calls SNS for each event
+7. Deploy the Lambda function to call SNS with every event
 8. Upgrade the chaincode